Atomek61/vbform/README.md

 # vbform
-little Javascript tool for managing volleyball teams
+Little Javascript tool for managing volleyball formation in a match

+Alpha - working in the local browser